HyperJAK/MobileDevFinalProj-reactjs/README.md

     DECLARE duplicateCount INT;

     SELECT COUNT(*) INTO duplicateCount FROM account WHERE email = NEW.email;

     IF duplicateCount > 0 THEN
         SIGNAL SQLSTATE '45000'
-        SET MESSAGE_TEXT = 'Duplicate entry is not allowed';
-    END IF;
-END;
-//
-DELIMITER ;

-DELIMITER //
-CREATE TRIGGER denyDuplicateUser
-BEFORE INSERT
-ON account
-FOR EACH ROW
-BEGIN
-    DECLARE duplicateCount INT;

-    SELECT COUNT(*) INTO duplicateCount FROM users WHERE email = NEW.email;

-    IF duplicateCount > 0 THEN
-        SIGNAL SQLSTATE '45000'